vanvalenlab/kiosk-console/README.md

 ![Kiosk Architecture](https://raw.githubusercontent.com/vanvalenlab/kiosk/wg-docs-diagram/docs/images/Kiosk_Architecture.png)

-- <a href="https://github.com/vanvalenlab/kiosk-frontend">Frontend</a>: API for creating and managing jobs, and a React-based DeepCell graphical user interface built using React, Babel, Webpack.
+- <a href="https://github.com/vanvalenlab/kiosk-frontend">Frontend</a>: API for creating and managing jobs, and a React-based web interface for the DeepCell Kiosk.

 - <a href="https://github.com/vanvalenlab/kiosk-redis-consumer">Consumer</a>: Retrieves items from the Job Queue and handles the processing pipeline for that item.
 Each consumer only works on one item at a time.